tahadnan/TaskMan-CLI/README.md

 **TO DO**

 Make the script more user friendly.
+Add support for Data Persistence.

 **License:**